onewelcome/sdk-configurator/README.md

 The SDK Configurator configures the Onegini SDK in your application project.

-It currently supports iOS, Android and Cordova projects.
-For Cordova it supports both the iOS and Android platforms.
+It currently supports iOS, Android, Cordova and NativeScript projects.
+For Cordova & NativeScript it supports both the iOS and Android platforms.

 ## About the tool